mdsheraj123/mdsheraj123.github.io/_posts/2024-03-25-Democracies-are-unstable copy.md

 So many countries today are democracies in name not in spirit.
 Democracy is a fairly new idea and by now people have figured out ways to break the system.

 I want to say that we should stop holding on to democracies knowing that the whole idea is flawed.
-We need a better system as the fall of democracies are not a failure but only a matter of time.
+We need a better system as the fall of democracies are not a failure but it was only a matter of time.

 Atleast in a dictatiorship there is no pretention of moral correctness, and I believe are hence much more fair compared to democracies that do the same but with moral approval.
 The best would be to live in a place with stable divine laws so that we can focus on our work.